osm-search/Nominatim/docs/customize/Result-Formatting.md

 They will also emit full error messages when there is a problem with the code you need to debug.

+!!! danger
+    In some cases, when you make an error with your import statement, the CLI will not give you an error but instead tell you, that the API commands are no longer available:

+        me@machine: nominatim status
+        usage: nominatim [-h] [--version] {import,freeze,replication,special-phrases,add-data,index,refresh,admin} ...
+        nominatim: error: argument subcommand: invalid choice: 'status'

+    This happens because the CLI tool is meant to still work when the nominatim-api package is not installed.
+Import errors involving `nominatim_api` are interpreted as "package not installed".

+    Use the help command to find out which is the offending import that could not be found:

+        me@machine: nominatim -h
+        ... [other help text] ...
+        Nominatim API package not found (was looking for module: nominatim_api.xxx).

 ## Reference

 ### FormatDispatcher